The Curriculum Choice

 • Apps

-As the world comes alive again, what better way to teach our children about nature, food, hands-on history, and practical skills than by gardening?
-Whether we do a formal study or make gardening a purely hands-on project, our children will learn with a homeschool garden.
-And whether or not our children end up being gardeners, the knowledge, the work itself, and the skills will benefit them in unexpected ways.
+Whether or not our children end up being gardeners, the knowledge, the work itself, and the skills will benefit them in unexpected ways.
 For example, each of our children has earned money gardening for others, and one even sent me a note from an archeological dig in the Mediterranean thanking me for all the digging in the sand we had done together.

 THE HOMESCHOOL GARDEN

-To help you homeschool outside this spring and summer, veteran Curriculum Choice homeschoolers have collected their suggestions about gardening, nature, nutritious eating, and more.
-Whether you plant a 5000 square foot garden, treasure one pot of tomatoes, savor fresh foods from the store, or focus on observing the world around you, you will find ideas here to inspire and encourage your family.
+Whether you plant a 5000 square foot garden, treasure one pot of tomatoes, savor fresh foods from the store, engage in a garden nature study, or focus on observing the world around you, you will find ideas here to inspire and encourage your family.

 Heidi from Starts At Eight